Indian food is one of my favorite comfort foods.

 It’s not a cuisine that Jake and I grew up eating, but one we’ve sought as adults.
 Our mothers’ casseroles and wild rice and chicken soups will always taste like comfort food, but we also seek solace in spicy Indian foods like saag with paneer and vegetable korma.

 When you think of Fargo, ND, you might not think of Indian food, but we routinely visited the city’s two Indian restaurants that stacked up against our favorite in the Twin Cities.
-Both restaurants served dishes in the most complex and addictive sauces and honored our requests for “extra-spicy” and we loved them for it.
+Both restaurants served dishes in the most complex and compelling sauces and honored requests for “extra-spicy” and we loved them for it.
 There were also a couple of stores that sold Indian spices in big bags that I’ve brought with me to Iowa.